knox135/customer_banking/README.md

 # customer_banking
  python challenge 2
  A simple application to practice importing classes.
- It takes in from the user:
+ It takes in from the user under a "savings" title account:
 - initial balance
 - interest rate
 - how many months to calculate